yantis/instant-archlinux-on-mac/README.md

 # Troubleshooting

-The defaults look like this.
+The defaults for an HFS+ Filesystem look like this.
 This script expects your "Macintosh HD" to be at disk0s2.

 ```
 $ diskutil list